mooniak/fontpackage-standard/README.md

 # Fontpackage specification

-[TODO: Add an opening description]
+[TODO: Introduction and background]

 ## Fontpackage file Structure

 While the Fontpackage standard aims to  standard is simple and requires only minimum dataset to validate.
-To be validate with Fontpackage a project team would only add `fontpackage.toml` at the root.
+The core of the standard is the higely custmisable manifest file `fontpackage.toml` which sits at the root of the respository.
+The reccomended repository layout for Fontpackage is Unified Font Respository (UFR) layout, which defines a standard for orgnising all source files and documentation of a font project.
+However, fontpackage only requiers the following files to validate.

 ```
 ./fontpackage.toml